quaderno/quaderno-api/source/includes/_credits.md

 # Credits

-An credit is an offer that you give a client in order to get a specific job.
-With time, credits are usually turned into issued invoices.
+An credit is a detailed list of goods shipped or services rendered, with an account of all costs.

 ## Create a credit